rockdoc/cdlparser/README.md

 cdlparser
 =========

-A python module for parsing files encoded in netCDF's common data form language
+A python module for parsing files encoded in netCDF's Common Data form Language (CDL).

+The current version only supports the CDL grammar recognised by version 3.x of the netCDF library and tools (i.e. netCDF classic).